Frederick Hammersley (British Army officer, born 1858)

-Major-General Frederick Hammersley, (21 October 1858 – 28 March 1924) was a senior British Army officer.
+Major General Frederick Hammersley, (21 October 1858 – 28 March 1924) was a senior British Army officer, most often remembered as being the commander of the 11th (Northern) Division during the Gallipoli campaign of the First World War.

-Military career
+Early military career

 Hammersley was the son of Major-General Frederick Hammersley (1824–1902) and Sarah Mary Ann Keating (1826–1922).
 He joined the British Army and was commissioned a lieutenant in the 20th Regiment of Foot on 11 September 1876.

 He first saw service in the Nile Expedition of 1884–85 in the Sudan, was promoted to captain on 2 February 1885, received the brevet rank of major on 15 June 1885, and was confirmed in this rank on 9 September 1897.
 He fought at the Siege of Khartoum in 1898, and was present during the occupation of Crete later the same year, before being deployed to South Africa in 1899 to fight in the Second Boer War.
 He held a staff appointment as deputy assistant adjutant general (DAAG) in Natal, and on 20 October 1899 was severely wounded at the Battle of Talana Hill.
 He was promoted to lieutenant colonel on 3 February 1900, and at the same time appointed in command of the 4th Battalion of his regiment, now known as the Lancashire Fusiliers, stationed at Chatham, which he commanded in South Africa.

 Serving at the time as an assistant adjutant general (AAG), Hammersley was promoted to temporary brigadier general in December 1905.
 Reverting to his substantive rank of colonel, he was placed on half-pay in October 1907, before being promoted once again to temporary brigadier general and appointed to command the 3rd Infantry Brigade in January 1908, taking over from Major General William Pitcairn Campbell.
 He was made a Companion of the Order of the Bath (CB) in June that year, and continued to command his brigade, then serving in Aldershot Command, but was relieved of his position due to repeatedly showing signs of shell shock.

 Instead, having been promoted to major general in May 1910, he became general officer commanding (GOC) of the Northumbrian Division of the Territorial Force (TF) in September 1911, after its previous commander, Major General Francis Plowden, had died.